-Chocolate with a high percentage of cocoa is loaded with nutritious fiber, iron, copper, magnesium, zinc and phosphorus.
-The darker the chocolate, the more cocoa it contains and the more nutritious it may be because of a component of cocoa called flavonoids.
+Dark chocolate with a high percentage of cocoa may contain nutritious fiber, iron, copper, magnesium, zinc and phosphorus.
+The darker the chocolate, the more cocoa it contains and the more nutritious it may be because of a component of cocoa called flavonoids — and in particular a subtype called flavanols, which may help protect your heart.

 - 1 cup peanut butter